History of artificial neural networks: Convolutional neural networks

-Kunihiko Fukushima published the neocognitron in 1980.
-Max pooling appears in a 1982 publication on the neocognitron.
-In 1989, Yann LeCun et al. trained a CNN with the purpose of recognizing handwritten ZIP codes on mail.
+Max pooling appears in Fukushima's 1982 publication on the neocognitron.
+In 1989, Yann LeCun et al. trained a max pooling CNN with the purpose of recognising handwritten ZIP codes on mail.
 While the algorithm worked, training required 3 days.
-It used max pooling.
-Learning was fully automatic, performed better than manual coefficient design, and was suited to a broader range of image recognition problems and image types.

-Subsequently, Wei Zhang, et al. modified their model by removing the last fully connected layer and applied it for medical image object segmentation in 1991 and breast cancer detection in mammograms in 1994.
+Learning was fully automatic, performed better than manual coefficient design, and was suited to a broader image recognition problems and image types.
+Subsequently, Wei et al. modified their model by removing the last fully connected layer.
+They applied it for medical image object segmentation in 1991 and breast cancer detection in mammograms in 1994.

-In a variant of the neocognitron called the cresceptron, instead of using Fukushima's spatial averaging, J. Weng et al. also used max-pooling where a downsampling unit computes the maximum of the activations of the units in its patch.
+In a variant of the neocognitron called the cresceptron, instead of using Fukushima's spatial averaging, Weng et al. used max-pooling where a downsampling unit computes the maximum (rather than the average) of the activations in its patch.

-LeNet-5, a 7-level CNN by Yann LeCun et al. in 1998, that classifies digits, was applied by several banks to recognize hand-written numbers on checks (cheques) digitized in 32x32 pixel images.
-The ability to process higher-resolution images requires larger and more layers of CNNs, so this technique is constrained by the availability of computing resources.
+LeNet-5, a 7-level CNN by LeCun et al. in 1998 that classifies digits, was applied by banks to recognise hand-written numbers on checks digitized in 32x32 pixel images.
+The ability to process higher-resolution images required more, larger layers of CNNs.

-In 2010, Backpropagation training through max-pooling was accelerated by GPUs and shown to perform better than other pooling variants.
+In 2010, backpropagation training through max-pooling was accelerated by GPUs and shown to perform better than other pooling variants.

-Behnke (2003) relied only on the sign of the gradient (Rprop) on problems such as image reconstruction and face localization.
-Rprop is a first-order optimization algorithm created by Martin Riedmiller and Heinrich Braun in 1992.
+Rprop (short for "resilient backpropagation") is a first-order optimization algorithm.
+It was created by Martin Riedmiller and Heinrich Braun (1992).
+Sven Behnke (2003) relied on only the sign of the gradient (Rprop) on problems such as image reconstruction and face localisation.